jonelo/saveWindowsLogonImage/README.md

 ### On WSL

-Logonn on Windows and open your bash on Windows, call
+Logon on Windows and open your bash on Windows, call
 ```
 ~/bin/saveWindowsLogonImage.sh
 ```
 and the current Windows logon image will be saved to your desktop.

+## Troubleshooting

+### Windows Logon Image doesn't change anymore

+If the Windows Logon Image doesn't change anymore, you can fix it by the WindowsLogonImageFix.bat that is part of this project.

 ## The license